- This can sometimes be a lifesaver, especially when you don't have any available Wi-Fi sources.

 So let’s see exactly what you have to do to set this whole thing up on your mobile device.

 - Modify and configure various security options, including the hotspot’s name, security type, and the password that will be required to use the connection, then activate the hotspot.

 So we figured out how to set it up on the mobile device.
-In order to use this hotspot on a Windows 11 computer, you simply have to find the connection and access it.
+To use this hotspot on a Windows 11 computer, you simply have to find the connection and access it.

-Also, when not in use, we advise you to switch off the mobile hotspot for security reasons, as well as to save the phone’s battery life.
+Also, when not in use, we advise you to switch off the mobile hotspot for security reasons and to save the phone’s battery life.

-If the Wi-Fi hotspot isn’t working for some reason, a USB cable can be used to share the internet between the Android phone and the Windows 11 device.
+If the Wi-Fi hotspot isn’t working, a USB cable can share the internet between the Android phone and the Windows 11 device.

 That’s pretty much all there is to this process.
 Neat, right?